Skip to main content

 SlotUse Case

-Use with caution for release/refund slots.
-Setting RELEASE_CONDITION or REFUND_IN_ESCROW_CONDITION to AlwaysTrueCondition means anyone can release or refund funds.
-This is functionally equivalent to leaving the slot as address(0) (the default behavior), but makes the intent explicit.
+Use with caution for capture/refund slots.
+Setting CAPTURE_PRE_ACTION_CONDITION or VOID_PRE_ACTION_CONDITION to AlwaysTrueCondition means anyone can capture or refund funds.
+This matches leaving the slot as address(0) (the default behavior), but makes the intent explicit.

 AlwaysTrueCondition vs address(0)